2332fun/team-profile-generator/README.md

-# Work Day Scheduler
+# Team Profile Generator

 ## Description

-What: My motivation for this project was to make a simplistic and user-friendly scheduler.
-My efforts have made a page where the user can click the description space to edit the schedule's text, then save via clicking the button with the intuitive save icon.
-The background color of the row will indicate if it is a past, present, or future time from their current moment of looking at the page.
+What: My motivation for this project was to make a simplistic and user-friendly employee management page.
+My efforts have made a node.js questionaire that is simple to follow and organizes the engineers and interns after the questions have been finished.

 * [Link to Webpage](https://2332fun.github.io/team-profile-generator/)